Limited EvidenceAmino Acid / Sleep Support3 products compared

 Cons

-• Swallowing 3 capsules before bed is slightly more involved than a powder drink or single capsule
+• Swallowing 3 capsules per night is slightly more cumbersome than dissolving a teaspoon of powder in water

 How Glycine Supports Sleep